Breastfeeding doesn’t come naturally or easily to every new mom. I know, I was one of them!

 It definitely didn’t come naturally: I struggled to get a good latch and was in excruciating pain for about 6 weeks postpartum.
 My nipples constantly felt like they had needles in them and I used to dread every single feed for quite a long time.

-It was only after taking an online breastfeeding course and talking to a lactation consultant that I finally learnt how to feed my baby in a comfortable position.
+It was only after understanding the breastfeeding basics, taking an online breastfeeding course and talking to a lactation consultant that I finally learnt how to feed my baby in a comfortable breastfeeding position.
 That allowed my baby to latch properly so it wouldn’t hurt, and the nipple pain started fading away.

 Taking an virtual breastfeeding class was probably one of the best investments I ever made and, if you are also struggling with breastfeeding or are looking into pumping before going back to work, I really encourage you to take one.

 Actually, if you are still pregnant and reading this post, I recommend you take a course right now!
 It’s such a shame that antenatal classes don’t usually cover breastfeeding.
 There’s no reason to wait to find out how to do it properly, or to wait until you do start experiencing pain.